commentChat

 Configure the Publisher

-Set up the input to allow for rich formatting, useful for project status reports.
+Set up the input to allow for rich formatting, helpful for project status reports.

 • Mode: Rich